bmorcos/gtest-example/README.md

 ## TODO
 - Add some functional tests
-    - Mock things with FFF
+    - Mock things with FFF (GMock can only do classes, not free functions)
-- Add clang-format/cppcheck/cpplint
-    - pre-commit?
 - Add back templating and run TYPED_TEST